 Currently, she works for a nature conservation NGO.

 Borys Kudar is the founder and director of the Training Center of Human Rights Advocacy HRTC.
-From 2016 to 2019, Borys worked contemporaneously at the Mykolayiv Center for Investigative Reporting CIR.
+In the past, Borys worked at the Mykolayiv Center for Investigative Reporting CIR.
 Center HRTC has trained 180 specialists in applied specialties: development of training cases on human rights issues; social animation; tactics of small human rights groups; protection from propaganda in cyberspace.
 During this time, CIR's reporters conducted more than 100 journalistic investigations, the materials of which are published on the television channels Slіdstvo.
 Info, Gromadske.TB and First National.
 Including 20 investigations about the illegal seizure of land and the construction of the Black Sea coastline.
 Borys administered the projects to create a regional network of investigative journalists and involve young people in exposing corruption.